embellishing/embellish/docs/api/react.condition.md

 ## Condition type

-A condition consisting of a single `S` value or a logical combination of multiple `S` values
+Represents a condition consisting of a single `S` value or a logical combination of multiple `S` values.

 **Signature:**